 Entry Fee: None

-Fun Fact: The Jurassic Trail on this hike may remind you of the Jurassic movies.
-No dinosaurs can be found on this hike though!
+Fun Fact: The Jurassic Trail on this hike may remind you of the Jurassic Park movies.
+Sadly, no dinosaurs can be found on this hike!

 Pu’u Wa’awa’a Cinder Cone Trail

-The Pu’u Wa’awa’a Cinder Cone Trail is one of the easier, yet longer, hikes on the Big Island.
+The Pu’u Wa’awa’a Cinder Cone Trail is one of the easier yet longer hikes on the Big Island.
 This hiking trail is on a working ranch.
 There are other hiking trails in the area.
-This is the only one that will take you to the top of Pu’u Wa’awa’a though.

 You can see all the main mountains on the island from the top of Pu’u Wa’awa’a.